Emergency Medical Technology-Paramedic Certificate/Area of Specialization (3254)

 - EMTS 2011 Paramedic Beginner has prerequisites that include HLTH 1238 Structure, Function, Disease, and Therapeutics of the Human Body OR both BIOL 2210 Anatomy and Physiology I and BIOL 2220 Anatomy and Physiology II.

 - Current American Heart Association: BLS Provider

 - Successful passing score on the required program pre-admission test.

-- Meet with a counselor or director of admissions to review program prerequisites and requirements.
+- Meet with a counselor to review program prerequisites and requirements.

 - Please contact Health Services immediately to obtain required physical forms at 440.525.7009 or email@example.com